shadowartist201/TKA-PC-Port/README.md

 This is a project to bring TKA to PC (and hopefully other platforms) using the Xbox 360 version and Monogame as a base.

 ## Current status
 Popaganda Pack is done.
 Nyan Pack is bugged and incomplete.
-There is an audio delay.
 Supports gamepad and keyboard input.

 Controls as of 2/11/24:
 - S (Start)